-In 2013 this project has grown to include two additional controllers called pyramids that provide a dynamic and interactive light element in live performance.
+In 2013 this project grew to include two additional controllers called pyramids that incorporated a dynamic and interactive visual element.
 The lights on these additional devices interact with musical rhythms and timbral aspects of music created with the Smomid.
 They also provide additional control surfaces that have allowed Nick to incorporate "Machine Learning" and other algorithmic type processes in real time.

 Please visit the Events page to find out about upcoming events or performances.
 If you have any questions about the Smomid or would like to receive emails about upcoming events please send an email to email@example.com and put "Smomid" in the subject heading.

 Friends and fans of the Smomid thank you very much for your support, it is very much appreciated.